buddhist-uni/buddhist-uni.github.io/_content/monographs/understanding-young-buddhists_yip-page.md

 pages: 194
 ---

-> … although they were wedded to scientific world views, science was not seen as offering meaning to them.
-Buddhism gave them what they needed, offering a scientifically-compatible ethical framework which they could draw upon in their day-to-day decision making.
+> … although they were wedded to scientific worldviews, science was not seen as offering meaning to them.
+Buddhism gave them what they needed, offering a scientifically-compatible ethical framework which they could draw upon in their day-to-day decision-making.

 A deep, ethnographic study of young adult Buddhists in Britain.